brendanh13/pands-project/README.md

 # pands-project

-# This is the readme file for the Programming and Scripting module final project for 2022
+# This is the readme file for the Programming and Scripting module Final Project for 2022

 Summary of the Project and what needs to be done: